The High Sheriff of Staffordshire

 High Sheriffs are entitled to organise their duties and day-to-day activities according to their particular skills, experience and own areas of interest including their designated charities.
 The key responsibilities of the appointment are as follows:

-- To lend active support the Constitution within the county – the Royal Family, the Judiciary, the Police, and other law enforcement agencies, the emergency services, local authorities, the Church and faith groups.
+• To lend active support the Constitution within the county – the Royal Family, the Judiciary, Prisons and Probation, the Police, and other Law Enforcement agencies, the Emergency Services, Local Authorities, the Church and Faith groups

-- To support the Lord-Lieutenant during Royal visits and on other appropriate ceremonious occasions.
+• To support the Lord-Lieutenant during Royal visits and on other appropriate ceremonious occasions such as KVAS Presentations

-- Acting as Returning Officer for parliamentary elections
+• To act as Returning Officer for Parliamentary elections

-- Proclaiming the accession of a new Sovereign and maintaining the loyalty of subjects to the Crown
+• To proclaim the Accession of a new Sovereign and maintain the loyalty of subjects to the Crown

-- Appointing an Under Sheriff and carrying out various ceremonial functions
+• To appoint an Under Sheriff and carry out various ceremonial functions

 Under Sheriff